USWNT captures SheBelieves Cup with a dominant win over Iceland

-Both objectives fell into place Wednesday night as 22-year-old Catarina Macario scored two breathtaking goals in the first half and 23-year-old Mallory Pugh added two after intermission during a 5-0 victory over Iceland in Frisco, Tex.
+Both objectives fell into place Wednesday night as 22-year-old Catarina Macario scored two phenomenal goals in the first half and 23-year-old Mallory Pugh added two after intermission during a 5-0 victory over Iceland in Frisco, Tex.

 With most of the big names not selected for this tournament and others watching from the bench, the Brazilian-born Macario scored in the 37th and 45th minutes.
 The first came on a pinpoint shot from distance, the second on an outrageous chip while falling away from the net.